inarizushi/fungus-site/docs/commands/scripting_commands.md

 Property | Type | Description
  --- | --- | ---
-Lua Environment | Fungus.LuaEnvironment | Lua Environment to use to execute this Lua script Lua Script | System.String | Lua script to execute.
-Use {$VarName} to insert a Flowchart variable in the Lua script.
+Lua Environment | Fungus.LuaEnvironment | Lua Environment to use to execute this Lua script Lua File | UnityEngine.TextAsset | A text file containing Lua script to execute.
+Lua Script | System.String | Lua script to execute.
+This text is appended to the contents of Lua file (if one is specified).
 Run As Coroutine | System.Boolean | Execute this Lua script as a Lua coroutine Wait Until Finished | System.Boolean | Pause command execution until the Lua script has finished execution Return Variable | Fungus.Variable | A Flowchart variable to store the returned value in.